Luftwaffe and Kriegsmarine radar equipment of World War II: Aircraft intercept

-Air to surface search
+Air-to-surface search

-Neptun: Early system - It failed its acceptance tests - the system was later reworked into an Airborne intercept set.
+Neptun: Early system - It failed its acceptance tests - the system was later reworked into an aircraft intercept set.

 Hohentwiel (FuG 200); UHF-band radar, operated at wavelength between 52 and 57 cm.
 Range was between 10 km for a small vessel like a surfaced submarine to 70 km for a large ship.
 Under the best circumstances it could see the coast at approx 150 km.
 It had separate antennae for transmit and receive.
 The transmit antenna was centrally mounted, pointing forward, while the two receive antennae were mounted either side, pointing outwards by 30 degrees, giving it a search beam width of about 120 degrees.
 Each antenna array consisted of sixteen horizontally polarised dipoles, mounted in four groups of four in a vertical stack.

 A variant of the Hohentwiel the Tiefentwiel (FuMG407); was tried as an Air Surveillance radar on the coast to try and detect low flying aircraft.